canonical/tdx/README.md

 The core idea of building a package from source code is to be able to edit the source code.
 The instructions can be found at https://wiki.debian.org/BuildingTutorial#Edit_the_source_code

+<a id="sanity-functional-tests"></a>
+## 11. Additional Sanity and Functional Test Cases

+If you're interested in doing additional sanity and functional testing of TDX, see this [wiki](https://github.com/intel/tdx/wiki/Tests).